ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 They should focus on presenting data and delegate data access to a service.

 This tutorial creates a `HeroService` that all application classes can use to get heroes.
-Instead of creating that service with the [`new` keyword](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/new), use the [*dependency injection*](guide/dependency-injection) that Angular supports to inject it into the `HeroesComponent` constructor.
+Instead of creating that service with the [`new` keyword](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/new), use the [*dependency injection*](guide/dependency-injection) that Angular Classicsupports to inject it into the `HeroesComponent` constructor.

 Services are a great way to share information among classes that *don't know each other*.
 Create a `MessageService` next and inject it in these two places.